Staff-Alerts/project/updates/week3.md

 ## Biggest risks

 * Delays with provisioning appropriate development environments
-* Delays with creation of an Active Directoy account for use in the staff contact management pages
+* Delays with creation of an Active Directory account for use in the staff contact management pages